The Ultimate Guide to Sardines in Lisbon

 One of the many great things of canned sardines is that you can take them with you as a souvenir.
 Photo credit: Towfiqu barbhuiya

-Where to find canned sardines in Lisbon
+Where to Find Canned Sardines in Lisbon

 You’ll find conservas all over Lisbon, from the colorful paper-wrapped cans at specialty shops to ordinary brands at the average supermarket.
 Our favorite places to buy them are the historic Conserveira de Lisboa, and Loja das Conservas (Rua do Arsenal 130).
 The whimsical O Mundo Fantástico da Sardinha Portuguesa is also a popular option, with locations all over the city, and country.